 They will schedule you with a specialist that’s most suitable for your case.

 If you want to see a doctor at another hospital, visit the hospital’s website and look for the doctor’s name, their schedule, and their education and experience.

 You can then do some research and see if that’s the doctor you’d like to see.

 You can also ask to see a specialist at premium clinics.
 You can search for a doctor’s schedule online, or the clinic will give you the schedule when you register at their hospital.

 If you need to be admitted to a hospital, nurses will come and present you with a list of available rooms.
 You can choose to stay in a private room or in a shared room with 2, 4, 5, or even more than 10 beds.

-There are even VIP rooms and royal suites for private hospitals like Bumrungrad Hospital.
+There are even VIP rooms and royal suites for private hospitals.
 Each hospital also offers different amenities depending on the type of room you choose.
 Most private hospitals list their prices online.
 This will help you check and estimate the “stay” portion of your medical bill in advance.

 Prices for each room vary depending on which department and ward will you be staying in.

 Your options are more limited with government hospitals due to the amount of patients they need to treat.
 Sometimes they don’t even have any rooms available.
 In this case, they add extra beds to already crowded rooms.